 In any case, the devs have openly stated that they are not very keen on developing sequels and prefer to work on new, fresh IPs.
 But seeing as Bloodborne is arguably one of their very best games and considering that it was one of the critically acclaimed exclusive titles that helped establish the PS4 as the dominant console early on in this console generation, chances are Sony will want to have a Bloodborne 2 released for the PlayStation 5, sooner or later.

 The Final Word

 So, ultimately, this is all guesswork and we cannot be certain that a Bloodborne 2 will ever actually be released.
-The game’s popularity and great demand for a sequel among the fans is a good indicator that it will, so it would be very counter-intuitive for Sony to just shelve the IP when it has so much potential.
+The game’s popularity and the great demand for a sequel among the fans is a good indicator that it will, so it would be very counter-intuitive for Sony to just shelve the IP when it has so much potential.

-On the other hand, the masterminds at FromSoftware have stated time and time again that they do not like working on sequels but prefer developing new IPs instead.
+On the other hand, as mentioned above, the masterminds at FromSoftware have stated time and time again that they do not like stretching existing IPs thin with sequels.
 As such, if they decide that they are done with Bloodborne entirely, then the fate of the phantom sequel would be dubious to say the least.